adam-singer/hop_runner.dart/README.md

 ```

 ## Chained Usage
 You can also chain task calls separated by comma.
+Output from prior task is piped into subsequent task.
 ```bash
 $ hop [<hop-options>] <task-lib> [<args>], <task-lib> [<args>], ...
 ```